quatronostro/quatronostro/README.md

   <a href="https://github.com/quatronostro/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Hi,+My+name+is+Berke+Baramuk.;I+am+a+live-coder+at+Algorave+Istanbul.;&center=true&width=500&height=50"></a>
 </p>
 <p align="left">
   I am a versatile person with a diverse background.
 After finishing my studies at the conservatory, I have worked in different industries.
 Since 2019, I have been focusing on creative coding.
 I have performed in many concerts and conducted workshops on live coding music with the Algorave Istanbul team.
 In recent years, I have also been working on software test automation.
-I have knowledge of frameworks, test strategies, as well as Java, Selenium, JUnit, TestNG and Cucumber.
+I have knowledge of frameworks, test strategies, as well as Java, Selenium, JUnit, TestNG, JDBC and Cucumber.

 I have a strong passion for learning and believe that there are no limits to acquiring knowledge.
 I am always eager to explore new things and stay updated in the field.